SMSpp-Project/SMSpp/README.md

 ### Running the tests with CMake

-Some simple unit tests will be built with the library, to run them, launch `ctest` from the build directory.
+Some unit tests will be built with the library.
+Launch `ctest` from the build directory to run them.
 To disable them, set the option `BUILD_TESTING` to `OFF`.